t0lya/personal-blog/content/blog/headless-wordpress-preview/index.md

 ---
-title: Preview in Headless Wordpress with Gatsby (WIP)
+title: Preview in Headless Wordpress with Gatsby
-description: 'How to enable preview of posts in Headless Wordpress stack using Gatsby rehydration'
+description: 'How to enable preview of posts in Headless Wordpress stack using hydration in Gatsby'
-date: '2019-07-21'
+date: '2019-07-30'
 ---

-Gatsby is an open source framework based on React that builds static pages server side, allowing lightning fast loading of web pages on browsers.
+Gatsby is an open source framework based on React that builds static pages server side, allowing lightning fast loading of web pages.
 Gatsby solves security, speed and SEO concerns that Wordpress sites may have, which makes it a popular solution for using Wordpress as a headless CMS.
-In this post I will show you how to enable the preview of posts in the Wordpress Admin UI when using Gatsby templates instead of your usual Wordpress ones.
+In this post I will show you how to preview your posts with Gatsby templates in the Wordpress Admin UI.
 The source code for the tutorial can be found [here](https://github.com/let00/headless-wordpress-preview).

 ### Initial Setup